 The last faint red was fading in the west as I closed the boathouse door and turned up-lake for a tramp in the gathering dusk.
 A fresh fall of snow stretched out in a white expanse faintly tinged with pink from the dying sunset and rimmed in the distance by the black cut-banks of the further shore.
-The near shore rose up steeply and from its shaley banks scrub oak stood up stoutly with branches like huge twisted fingers silhouetted against the clear sky above.
+The near shore rose up steeply and from its shaley banks scrub oak stood up stoutly with branches like huge twisted fingers.